kotlinguistics/IPA-Transcribers/README.md

 This is called [Orthographic Depth](https://en.wikipedia.org/wiki/Orthographic_depth).
 Languages with high orthographic depth cannot be transliterated (or fully transliterated) in a purely rule-based way, using only the native orthography.
+They require familiarity with the language, writing system or culture to be pronounced correctly.

 Examples of prominent languages with high orthographic depth are

-* Chinese (whose writing system is a modified ideography, containing little to no pronunciation information beyond rhyming hints),
+* Chinese (whose primary writing system is a modified ideography, containing very little pronunciation information),
 * Arabic (whose writing system doesn't normally record short vowels), and
-* Japanese (it's complicated, but in short the roots of words in normal text are written down with modified versions of Chinese characters called Kanji)
+* Japanese (it's complicated, but in short the roots of words in normal text are written down with modified versions of Chinese ideograms called Kanji, whose pronunciation comes from a 17th-century Japanese approximation of classical Chinese, and has only a very tenuous relation to the modern Chinese pronunciation)

 I have withheld web-scraper-based transliterators for languages like these.